Measuring Diameters & Distances3.3 - Understand how Eratosthenes and Aristarchus used observations of the Moon and Sun to determine successively:

 e) diameter of the Sun

 Eratosthenes of Cyrene and the circumference of the Earth

 Eratosthenes was a Greek mathematician and was the librarian of Alexandria in Egypt.

-He learnt that near the town of Syene, to the south, the Sun appears at the zenith (the highest point in the sky) on the summer solstice – it was well know that its reflection could be seen directly down a deep well.
+He learnt that near the town of Syene (named Aswan today), to the south, the Sun appears at the zenith (the highest point in the sky) on the summer solstice. it was well known that its reflection on this day could be seen directly down a deep well.

-By observing and measuring shadows in Alexandra, he calculated that the Sun was over 7.12° from the Zenith on the same date.
+By observing and measuring shadows on the same day in Alexandra, he calculated that the Sun was over 7.12° from the Zenith on the same date.
 This is approximately 1/50th of a circle.

-The distance between the cities was approx 5000 stadia (back then they measured by stadia – like football pitches are used to quickly illustrate lengths).
+The distance between the cities was approximately 5000 stadia (back then they measured by stadia – like football pitches are used to quickly illustrate lengths).

 Eratosthenes made a calculation by multiplying the distance by the angle.
 He was able to determine the Earth's circumference and then another calculation to work out the diameter.